 - 2. Proposals which the United Kingdom and the United States of America may agree jointly to sponsor must be of a nature to commend themselves as reasonable and fair to third parties.
-It is essential to avoid any imputation that the two Governments in question are working together to further selfish ends or to perpetuate a questionable status quo.
-Commodity Controls must be recognised as being instituted not from some profit motive, but to ensure that the necessary changes in the scale and distribution of output should take place steadily and slowly in response to the steady and slow evolution of the underlying trends.
-It must be made clear that the object of the Controls is not profit but service.
-The world as a whole wishes to get away from the old ideas of monopoly and restrictive cartels.
-Opinion to-day favours a state of society in which necessary services are rewarded on a regular and equitable scale, without, however, cramping new developments, inventions and technical progress generally. - 3.
+It is essential to avoid any imputation that the two Governments in question are working together to further selfish ends or to perpetuate a questionable status quo. - 3.
 A scheme of International Regulation of primary products must aim at striking a balance between promising a reasonable measure of security to the producer and making adequate provision for peaceful evolutionary change.
-The relative advantages as between one source of supply and another are constantly shifting, owing to changes in public taste, technological advances, improved transport facilities to places formerly inaccessible and adoption of substitutes, natural or artificial.
-It is not right to resist these natural currents.
-Governments should rather concert means for mitigating the shock to producers who, through circumstances which they cannot control, find themselves losing their markets. - 4.
-A Regulation Scheme should have two distinct objectives: (a) the moderation of excessive fluctuations of prices about the long-term equilibrium price, and (b) the maintenance of long-term equilibrium between supply and demand at a price which provides to the majority of primary producers a standard of life in reasonable relation to the standards of the countries in which they live.
-Buffer stocks are aimed at the first objective.
-They have the purpose of steadying prices and are intended, as their name implies, to absorb shocks.
-But to attain the second objective and to bring about long-period evolutionary changes, restriction or regulation of output may be necessary.
-A complete scheme must bring both these sets of arrangements into a consistent whole.
-To achieve the full object, however, something further may be necessary.
-A co-ordinating authority may be required to deal with difficulties arising between conflicting interests and to provide an adequate measure of conformity by the various Controls to a common pattern.
+The relative advantages as between one source of supply and another are constantly shifting, owing to changes in public taste, technological advances, improved transport facilities to places formerly inaccessible, adoption of substitutes, natural or artificial, and so on.
+It is not right to fight against these natural currents.
+Governments should rather concert means for mitigating the shock to producers who, through circumstances which which they cannot control, find themselves losing their markets.
+Buffer stocks, as their name implies, are intended to absorb shocks.
+They also have the purpose of steadying prices.
+To achieve the whole object, however, more than this is necessary.
+There must be a close interdependence between one Commodity Control and another, with probably some superimposed coordinating authority.
+There must also be an adequate measure of conformity to a common pattern as between the various controls.
+Only in this way can some semblance of order be introduced if the primary producer of one commodity loses his market and some alternative form of economic activity has to be found for him.